-- In Blood Quill Consequences several of the students are complaining about the substitute Potions teacher.
+- In Blood Quill Consequences several students complain about the substitute Potions teacher.

 - In Harry Potter and the Marauders of the Mind Barty Crouch Jr. escapes Azkaban - again - and Draco and Narcissa Malfoy are promptly taken into Ministry custody as suspects.
 Narcissa tells Draco to make the best of things.